AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 6. Connect with Colleagues Who Feel the Same

 AI anxiety at work is isolating because nobody wants to be the person who seems afraid of the future.
-But in private conversations, you'll find that most of your coworkers share your concerns.
+But in private conversations, you'll find that most of your coworkers share your concerns — and that AI-related loneliness is far more widespread than it appears.
 Find one or two trusted colleagues and have an honest conversation.
 Shared uncertainty is far more bearable than lonely uncertainty.
 You might even start learning together.
 And if the constant flow of AI news is part of what keeps you on edge, consider a structured AI digital detox outside of work hours.

 When AI Anxiety Hits at Work: In-the-Moment Techniques

 Your manager just announced the company is "going all-in on AI."
 A colleague casually mentions they automated a task that takes you three hours.
 A news alert pops up about mass layoffs at a company in your industry.
-The anxiety spike is immediate.
+The anxiety spike is immediate — and for many people it manifests as intense pressure to perform with AI tools they barely understand.
 Here's what to do right then:

 The 3-Minute Reset